debasish83/ecommerce/frontend/README.md

 react-paypal-button-v2 with react 18 show the payment box twice.
 Use the official react hooks & context for paypal button https://www.npmjs.com/package/@paypal/react-paypal-js

+### Production build
+Use npm run build
+Copy the build folder in django app